 By completing the form below, I confirm that I have been duly elected or appointed.
 I acknowledge my responsibility as Branch Point of Contact or in my Branch Appointment and agree to follow in every respect the duties and responsibilities as contained in the Royal Charter and the Membership Handbook and as required by the Board of Trustees, and the Membership Council.
 I will be vigilant to serve the interests of the Royal British Legion at all times.
+I have never worn medals I am not entitled to, nor falsely claimed to have been a member of Armed Forces nor lied about my Service.
 I will adhere to the data protection rules outlined in GDPR.

 The contact details you have provided on the form will be used for communications between Branch Points of Contact or those holding Branch Appointment, and for communications from RBL staff relevant to your role.
 These contact details may be shared with individuals within RBL who need to contact you in relation to branch matters.
-We would like to ensure that your contact details are accurate and up-to-date and would ask that you inform your Membership Support Officer if there are any changes.
+We would like to ensure that your contact details are accurate and up-to-date and would ask that you inform your Membership Engagement Officer if there are any changes.